akshayjava/GemmaSOS/README.md

 # GemmaSOS - On-Device Crisis Response and Intervention System

-A privacy-focused, on-device crisis intervention system using Google's Gemma lightweight model to detect crisis situations and provide empathetic support and resources.
+A privacy-focused, on-device crisis intervention system using Google's Gemma model with built-in safety features to detect crisis situations and provide empathetic support and resources.

 ## 🔒 Privacy & Security